paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-024-indian-land-consolidation.md

 **(n) Missing heirs**

-(1) For purposes of this subsection and subsection (m) of this section, an heir may be presumed missing if—
+(1) For purposes of this subsection and subsection (m), an heir may be presumed missing if—

-  (A) such heir’s whereabouts remain unknown 60 days after completion of notice efforts under subsection (m) of this section; and
+  (A) such heir’s whereabouts remain unknown 60 days after completion of notice efforts under subsection (m); and

   (B) in the proceeding to determine a decedent’s heirs, the Secretary finds that the heir has had no contact with other heirs of the decedent, if any, or with the Department relating to trust or restricted land or other trust assets at any time during the 6-year period preceding the hearing to determine heirs.